Research proposals

 Title

-A working title of your research; this will change over the course of your research as your project develops but it is good to have a starting point.
+A working title of your research; this may change over the course of your research as your project develops but it is good to have a starting point.

 Context and literature